 So an understanding of the differences between IFRS and US GAAP continues to be important to preparers and users of financial statements.

-With this in mind, we are pleased to publish the 2015 edition of IFRS compared to US GAAP, along with an overview version providing a high-level briefing for audit committees and boards.
+With this in mind, we are pleased to publish the 2016 edition of IFRS compared to US GAAP, along with an overview version, which provides a high-level briefing for audit committees and boards.

 This guide does not discuss every possible difference; rather, it is a summary of those areas encountered frequently where the principles differ or where there is a difference in emphasis or specific application guidance.

 The focus of this publication is on recognition, measurement and presentation rather than disclosure; therefore, disclosure differences are generally not covered.